scikit-fingerprints/scikit-fingerprints/README.md

 ## Project overview

-`scikit-fingerprint` brings molecular fingerprints and related functionalities into the scikit-learn ecosystem.
+`scikit-fingerprints` brings molecular fingerprints and related functionalities into the scikit-learn ecosystem.
 With familiar class-based design and `.transform()` method, fingerprints can be computed from SMILES strings or RDKit `Mol` objects.
 Resulting NumPy arrays or SciPy sparse arrays can be directly used in ML pipelines.